distributedlife/distributedlife.com/data/food/ramen.md

 I consume both bowls.

-When you consider that I had ramen for lunch that day and for dinner the night before, I have had four bowls of ramen within 24 hours; the ramen version of autofellatio.
+When you consider that I had ramen for lunch that day and for dinner the night before, I have had four bowls of ramen within 24 hours.
+It's the ramen version of autofellatio.
 It's not a question of right or wrong.
-Those that can do.
+Those that can, do.

 Jess had instant noodles.